CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Administration/SDK-Access-from-Docker containers.md

 To install the Docker engine, refer to [Docker on Cumulus Linux]({{<ref "/cumulus-linux-43/Network-Solutions/Docker-on-Cumulus-Linux" >}}).

 {{%notice note%}}
 The Docker engine installation procedure depends on the Cumulus Linux release you are running.
-For an NVIDIA Spectrum switch running Cumulus Linux 4.3.0 and later, a Docker package is installed as part of the installation or upgrade process.
+For an NVIDIA Spectrum switch running Cumulus Linux 4.3.0 and later, the installation or upgrade process installs a Docker package.
 The Docker package includes Docker Engine, and dependencies and configuration files required to run the Docker service.
 {{%/notice%}}

 ## Applications that Require Integration with the Networking Dataplane

 Two main classes of applications require integration with the networking dataplane:

-- Applications that interact with the system through standard interfaces; for example, installing routes or ACLs in the Linux kernel through `netlink` or command lines (Linux tools such as `iproute2`).
-The kernel dataplane settings are offloaded to the ASIC through `switchd`.
+- Applications that interact with the system through standard interfaces; for example, installing routes or ACLs in the Linux kernel through `netlink` or command lines (Linux tools such as `iproute2`). `switchd` offloads the kernel dataplane settings      to the ASIC.
 Using standard interfaces allows for more portable applications.
 - Applications that require more native access to the forwarding ASIC through the ASIC SDK to access hardware capabilities that are not exposed through the Linux kernel and other standard interfaces.

 ## Direct Application Access to the ASIC SDK